AlaricTheBlu/Bootcamp_homework/16-Pentration-Testing/SubmissionFile.md

 #### Step 3: Shodan

 - What open ports and running services did Shodan find:
   - Shodan found that the ports 80, 443, and 8080 were open.
+Port 80 and 8080 are running http, while 443 is running https.

 #### Step 4: Recon-ng

 - Install the Recon module `xssed`.
+  - recon-ng
+  - marketplace install xssed
 - Set the source to `demo.testfire.net`.
+  - modules load recon/domains-vulnerabilities/xssed
+  - options set SOURCE demo.testfire.net
 - Run the module.
+  - run

 Is Altoro Mutual vulnerable to XSS:
+- The xssed module for Recon-ng found 1 vulnerability.
+The Altoro Mutual website is indeed vulnerable to XSS.

 ### Step 5: Zenmap